Justice For Zakzaky Campaign

 Background information

 In December 2015, Buhari’s civilian administration attacked the Sheikh in his residence after killing 3 more of his children (Hammad, Haidar and Humaid) and over a thousand of his followers.
-He was severely shot and whisked alongside his wife Zeenah into illegal detention for more than four years.
-Over hundreds of his followers have been killed in various protests calling for his release.
+He and his wife were shot and severely injured.
+They were whisked into illegal detention for more than four years.
+Hundreds of his followers have been killed in various protests calling for his release.

-Sheikh Zakzaky has been jailed in various prisons across the country.
+Sheikh Zakzaky has been jailed in various prisons across the country since the 1980s.
 During the military dictatorship of Olusegun Obasanjo, he was detained behind cells for weeks in Zaria.
 Shehu Shagari detained the Sheikh in Enugu prison.
 Buhari previously detained the Sheikh in Kirikiri prison in Lagos during his military dictatorship.
-Babangida in Port Harcourt prison, Abacha in Port Harcourt and Kaduna prisons.
+Babangida in Port Harcourt prison, Abacha in Port Harcourt and Kaduna prisons from 1996 – 98.

 Your support helps our campaign